 While you’re shopping for new gloves, hand creams, foot creams, and body lotions to meet the challenges of this upcoming cold weather, you also might want to pick up a creamier, non-foaming cleanser with emollients or an oil cleanser to remove makeup.
 These can be gentler and less drying to your complexion that more oil-stripping foaming varieties.

-A little forethought now can be all it takes to keep you looking and feeling amazing through the harsh effects of winter.
+A little forethought now about winter skin care can be all it takes to keep you looking and feeling amazing through the harsh effects of winter.